<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=577820730604200&amp;ev=PageView&amp;noscript=1">

 1. You talk about your personal gain or compensation.
 We call this commission breath.
 And it will melt your customer's face off.
 Nothing says that a deal is about you more than you mentioning your compensation or what you stand to gain.

 2. You talk about a win-win deal.
 Your client doesn’t care about your win.
 They care about producing better outcomes.
 All of your language needs to be other-oriented, even in a negotiation.
-Focusing on your side of the win-win makes the negotiation about you.
+Focusing on your side of the win-win makes the negotiation about how much you are self oriented .

 3. You don’t really listen to what your client is saying and instead worry about your next line.
 How easy is it to control the ideas that are popping into your mind while your client is speaking?
 Not listening is proof positive that you don’t care, and it reeks of a self-orientation.
 Listening is caring.
 Not listening is the opposite.